Esri/gis-tools-for-hadoop/README.md

 ## What's New

-* Support for escaped characters in JSON strings in `UnenclosedJsonRecordReader` (in the Spatial Framework for Hadoop), merged to master in January 2015.
+* Support for escaped characters in strings in Unenclosed JSON (in the Spatial Framework for Hadoop), merged to master in January 2015.

 ## Features